Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting

 But at no point do you want to cheer him on: this is not a Patricia Highsmith character who is so bad he’s good; this is the type of person you know lives and breathes among us.
 Indeed, he quite often turns up on the news bulletins having murdered a friend or loved one because he didn’t get what he wanted.

 I Can See in the Dark is not your average crime thriller.
-It’s not so much about the what happened, but the why it happened.
+It’s not so much about what happened, but why it happened.
 By digging around in the mind of someone who hasn’t followed the conventions of socially acceptable human behaviour, Fossum tries to show us what makes him tick.

 It might not be terribly fast-paced but it’s a low-key novel that shimmers with suspense throughout.
 It’s a brutally honest account of a man caught up in a world that he doesn’t understand and is a superb portrait of a psychologically damaged killer, one that is unflinching, thought-provoking and deeply unsettling.